Prepaid funeral plans

 It'll also depend on whether your provider works with directors in the area you're moving to, so it's worth checking area coverage before buying a funeral plan.

 Plans normally specify how far a funeral director will go to collect a body.
 This can vary, but what counts is whether there's a funeral director willing to take on your plan.
-Golden Charter, for example, works with a large number of directors, so its collection mileage is limited to 25, whereas Co-op directors will go up to 50 miles.
-Some, such as With Grace, have no limit on the number of miles they'll travel.
+Some funeral plans' collection mileage is limited to 25 miles, whereas others will go up to 50 miles – a few plans have no limit.

 If your provider doesn't work with any directors in the new area, you might have to cancel your plan – so you could be out of pocket if you can't get a full refund.